 General Medical Officer

-Flight Surgeons complete an additional six months of flight school and aviation physiology training to qualify to care for pilots and others of the aviation community.
+Flight Surgeons go through six months of flight school and aviation physiology training to care for pilots and aviation personnel.
+They can be assigned to fixed-wing or helicopter units, sea-air rescue teams, or even the Blue Angels.

-Undersea Medical Officers (UMO) receive extra training.
-They complete radiation health and hyperbaric medical training at Panama City Beach, Florida, and then qualify as United States Navy Divers.
+Undersea Medical Officers (UMOs) get specialized training, including radiation health and hyperbaric medicine in Panama City Beach, Florida, before qualifying as Navy Divers.

 UMOs are assigned to Navy SEALS, Explosive Ordnance Disposal (EOD), and submarine squadrons.